elm/compiler/hints/import-cycles.md

 # Import Cycles

-In practice, the simplest example of a import cycle will be two modules with types like this:
+What is an import cycle?
+In practice you may see it if you create two modules with interrelated `User` and `Comment` types like this:

 ```elm
 module Comment exposing (..)